-Lorraine Potter, Maj Gen., USAF (Ret), Immediate Past President
+Lorraine Potter, Maj Gen., USAF (Ret), Board Member

 Lorraine K. Potter has been a trailblazer in civilian ministry and military chaplain leadership for thirty years.
 From being the first American Baptist woman ordained in the state of Rhode Island in 1971, she became the first woman chaplain in the United States Air Force in September 1973.
 Over the years she has acquired many other firsts: